All Episodes

 Who are these people?

-These People are what I call the statists.
+These people are what I call the statists.

-They are not liberals because liberal in the classical sense is the opposite of authoritarian, and I refuse to allow them to steal the language and use the language to attack us.
+And I refuse to allow them to steal the language and use the language to attack us.

 You even hear Obama talking about investments.